 After nearly a decade of running her own business, we were keen to catch up with Holly and find out what she's been up to and whether she can share her journey so far, perhaps to give us a little insight into the highs and lows of working for yourself.

 So you began your business in 2010.
-What have been the biggest challenges since then?
+What have been the most significant challenges since then?

 When I first started, I took on any photography jobs that came my way.
-It was all so new to me and I had rent to pay, so I felt like I couldn't be picky.
-While I don't regret going through that stage, it made it difficult to identify my ideal client, because initially, it was anyone who'd pay me.
-Work was sporadic and I ended up doing jobs I didn't really enjoy, so I soon felt quite disheartened.
+It was all so new to me, and I had rent to pay, so I felt like I couldn't be picky.
+While I don't regret going through that stage, it made it challenging to identify my ideal client, because initially, it was anyone who'd pay me.
+Work was sporadic, and I ended up doing jobs I didn't enjoy, so I soon felt quite disheartened.

 As soon as I found my niche – product photography – it made a real difference to my outlook, my performance, and my client base.
 Overcoming that anxiety about specialising in one area was a big challenge for me, but I'm so glad I made that decision.
 My business has gone from strength to strength ever since.